Triangle of Inclusion

 Leadership & Capacity

 Download the one-page Badge Program InfoSheet

 “I look and sound differently.
 I think and act differently too.
 From my own experience, I learned that talents’ diverse perspectives and approaches make organizations stronger.”

-Ada Tai has been working as a HR professional in a variety of industries and organizations for well over a decade.
-She provides effective and pragmatic HR services and corporate training.
-Ada applies a holistic approach to inclusion practices in the workplace through strategically integrating effective people management processes, programs and practices.
+Ada Tai provides effective and pragmatic HR services and corporate training.
+She applies a holistic approach to inclusion practices in the workplace through strategically integrating effective people management processes, programs and practices.
 She has also helped organizations to successfully examine their workforce mix and implement programs that addressed challenges of diversity.

 Ada is regularly invited to speak on human resources, people management and career search topics throughout the province.
 She is also a respected instructor at post-secondary institutions.

 “If you think the same as me that means that only one of us is thinking; If you think differently than me, then we both have an opportunity to learn.”